 Family Recreation Boats

-If you’re looking for a boat primarily to enjoy with your family and friends, there are a variety of options to choose from, including:
+If you’re looking for a boat primarily to enjoy with your family and friends, there are many things to consider when searching for the best family boat.
+There are a variety of options to choose from, including:

 - Bowriders: These popular boats have a versatile design that can accommodate a variety of water activities such as a pleasure trip or water skiing.
 However, they are usually unprotected, limiting use to good weather.
 And their versatility means they aren’t the best boat for any one specific activity.

 - Pontoon Boats: This boat style is popular for leisure excursions, such as giving boat rides to tourists and enjoying outings with a group of family or friends.
 Seating arrangements and boat accessories can be customized to fit your needs.
 However, pontoon boats aren’t a good pick for bodies of water with large waves; they also don’t go as fast as other boat models.

 - Sailboats: Sailing requires experience and skill, but it can be a very rewarding and family-friendly hobby.
 Choose between daysailers, cruisers, and performance/racers.